 381 ADVANCED LOGIC.
-S. Topics include the formalization of propositional and quantificational logic.
-Mr. Konyndyk.
+F. Topics include the formalization of propositional and quantificational logic.
+Mr. Plantinga.

-385 PHILOSOPHY OF RELIGION.
-F. A study of the rational justifiability of certain beliefs central to Christianity.
-Mr. A. Plantinga.
+385 Philosophy of Religion.
+S. A study of the rational justifiability of certain beliefs central to Christianity.
+Mr. Plantinga.

-395 ONTOLOGY.
-S. A study of selected topics in ontology.
-Mr. Wolterstorff.
+395 Ontology.
+A study of selected topics in ontology.